Inflation cooled again even as some tariffs took effect. But economists don't expect that to last

 Grocery prices dipped 0.4% from March to April in what will come as a relief to many people stretching family budgets for the basics.
 It was the biggest decline in food costs at home since September 2020, the government said.
 Egg prices fell sharply, declining 12.7%, the most in 41 years.
 Yet they are still 49% higher than a year ago.

-The report suggests the tariffs haven't yet impacted the prices of many items.
-Clothing costs fell 0.2% from March to April, while new car prices were unchanged.
-Furniture costs jumped 1.5%, however.
+“It's early days for tariff effects,” said Laura Rosner-Warburton, co-founder of MacroPolicy Perspectives and formerly an economist at the Federal Reserve's New York branch.
+“More will come in May, June, and July.
+There are plenty of price increases already scheduled and on the way.”

+And there were some early signs that the duties are having an impact.
+Computer prices rose 0.3% from March to April, a category that is heavily imported from China and usually sees mild price declines.
+Sporting goods and toys, where many products are imported, also saw increases.
+And a category that includes baby strollers and car seats also got more expensive.

-Excluding the volatile food and energy categories, core prices were also muted, rising 2.8% in April compared with a year ago, the same as in March.
+Still, excluding the volatile food and energy categories, core prices were also muted, rising 2.8% in April compared with a year ago, the same as in March.
 On a monthly basis, they increased a mild 0.2%.
-Economists watch core prices because they typically provide a better read on where prices are headed.
+Economists watch core prices because they typically provide a better read on where inflation is headed.

+Rosner-Warburton noted that some prices fell as business weakened, particularly in travel.
+Air fares and hotel prices dropped noticeably last month, contributing to lower inflation, but that may have been driven by a decline in foreign visitors to the U.S.

+Some companies have raised prices and others have said they plan to do so as a result of the duties.
+Mattel Inc., the maker of Barbie dolls and Hot Wheels cars, said earlier this month it would have to raise prices on some products.
+The company makes 40% of its products in China.

+Tool maker Stanley Black & Decker said it raised prices in April and plans to do so again in the July-September quarter because of higher tariffs.
+And executives at Procter & Gamble, the consumer products giant that makes household name brands such as Crest toothpaste, Tide detergent, and Charmin toilet paper, said last month it will likely have to pass on higher prices to consumers as soon as July.

 Only some early tariffs imposed by Trump were in effect in April, including 25% duties on steel and aluminum and 25% on some imports from Canada and Mexico.
 Trump's initial 20% import taxes on goods from China were also in place.
-The steel and aluminum duties will take time to affect consumer products, such as cars, and may not affect retail prices for months.
+The steel and aluminum duties will take time to feed through into consumer products, such as cars, and may not affect retail prices for months.

-Trump announced a universal 10% tariff that took effect April 5.
-His huge 145% import taxes on Chinese goods were reduced to 30% in a deal announced Monday.
+Trump's huge 145% import taxes on Chinese goods were reduced to 30% in a deal announced Monday, with some of the higher tariffs on pause for 90 days.
+Retailers and importers had largely stopped shipping shoes, clothes, toys, and other items when the duties were so high, but many will now resume importing from China, which should reduce the chances of empty shelves this fall.

+Yet the additional 30% duties, on top of other import taxes, will likely affect prices.
+The Footwear Distributors and Retailers of America, a trade group, says children's shoes from China will now pay a nearly 100% tariff, because the latest duties are on top of previous import taxes.

 Consumer prices cooled noticeably in February and March, prompting Trump to claim repeatedly on social media that there is “NO INFLATION."
 Inflation has fallen to nearly the 2% target set by the Federal Reserve, the agency charged with fighting higher prices.